bdeepgill/IBMDataScience/README.md

 # IBMDataScience

-## This repository is to store the answers to the IBM Data Science - Tools for Data Science assignment
+## This repository is to store the answers to the IBM Data Science assignments